Joe-zsc/April-AE/README.md

 actions_file = Action-1000 ;Action-5000 and Action-10000 are also avaiable
 ```

-    5. Check the simulated training scenarios in`scenarios` file, which are constructed by pre-probing the virtualized vulnerable hosts.
+5. Check the simulated training scenarios in `scenarios` file, which are constructed by pre-probing the vulnerable hosts in Vulhub.

-## Training
+### Training with simulated environments

-Run the following commands to run a simulation with our proposed RL agent:
+Run the following commands to run a simulation with April-AE:

 ```bash
 python April.py --env_file single\env-CVE-2018-11776.json --agent SAC_AE